 Variety also publishes TV and film streaming charts, both based on our modeled viewership figures, on Fridays.

-Not at this time.
+Yes.
 If you don’t want to exclude any genres, leave the “All” (default) option selected.

 Applying a genre filters will include all titles with that genre tag, even if more than one genre applies.